microsoft/vscode-docker/SUPPORT.md

 ## Microsoft Support Policy

-Support for this product is limited to the resources listed above.
+Support for this project is limited to the resources listed above.